AnthCol/Advent-of-Code/README.md

-# AoC_2022
+# My Advent of Code Solutions
-My solutions for Advent of Code 2022 (https://adventofcode.com/)
+My solutions for Advent of Code (https://adventofcode.com/)